irinalazar1/advanced_ai_constellation_recognition/README.md

 # Constellation Recognition Software

-## The idea of the project is analysing star data in order to recognize constellation patterns in the sky, using computer vision.
+## The goal of the project is analysing star data in order to recognize constellation patterns in the sky, using computer vision.

 ### This is an AI constellation recognition project, using unsupervised learning computer vision with a YOLOv8 model.
 The dataset is available on roboflow to download.